Alexander-Worley/the-probability-of-art-and-music/README.md

 ## The issues I faced:

-* I don’t know JavaScript, HTML, or CSS, but I really, really wanted the application to be usable in a browser\!
+* I don’t know JavaScript, HTML, or CSS, but I really, really wanted the application to be usable in a browser!
 * Therefore, I spent a lot of time using ChatGPT to help me translate my ideas and fragmented code from what little JavaScript, HTML, and CSS I knew into something usable.
 * Unfortunately, ChatGPT struggles with writing a lot of code, and my knowledge only took me so far.
 * As such, there are some bugs in the program that I have been unable to fix, and ChatGPT has also been unable to fix :(